 A piggy-back loan is a second mortgage that you close along with the first.
 Generally the piggyback loan is for 10 percent of the purchase price, and the first mortgage finances 80 percent.
 The homebuyer covers the remaining 10%, rather than come up with the usual 20% down payment.

 - Carry-Back loans

-Need to talk about the best options for down payments?
-Give us a call at (321) 777-7277.
+Want to discuss down payments?
+Give us a call: (321) 777-7277.